GKastner87/gkastner87.github.io/content/posts/2024-12-19-Building-a-Windows-11-Dashboard-with-KQL-and-Azure-Workbooks-Intune-Deep-Dive.md

 date: 2024-12-19
 draft: false
 tags: ["Windows 11","KQL","Azure","Workbooks","Intune","Dashboard","Upgrade"]
-summary: "How I built a Windows 11 vs Windows 10 tracking dashboard using KQL queries and Azure Workbooks, turning raw telemetry into a single source of truth."
+description: "How I built a Windows 11 vs Windows 10 tracking dashboard using KQL queries and Azure Workbooks, turning raw telemetry into a single source of truth."
+category: "Intune"
 ---

 Before planning rollout waves, you need a truthful picture of where your devices are.
 Azure Log Analytics plus KQL queries can give you that source of truth.
 In this guide I’ll walk through how I tracked Windows 11 versus Windows 10, built a clean workbook, and extended the data with context like version, geography, and ISP.